Skip to main content

 You can look to improve your sleep by simply propping your head up at night.
 In fact, elevating your head is one of the best positions to sleep with a cold.
 Simply use an extra pillow to lift your head slightly or raise the head of your bed if possible.

-6. Take cough medicine
+6. Take Cough Medicine

 The cough accompanying your cold can lead to a restless night that may leave you feeling drained the next day.
 Taking an over-the-counter cough medicine could provide some temporary relief, helping you drift off to sleep a bit easier.